Nonclassicality of induced coherence witnessed by contextuality: Methodology

 \subsubsection{Visibility}

 In previous works \cite{ZWM,ZWM2,RMP,lahirinonclassicality,lahirican,interference-distinguishability,inducedMolmer,controlling,qom,Nature-Review,complementarity,complementarityinbiphoton}, the main approach addressing the quantum behavior of ZWM was based on the visibility of the interference.
-The photon counting rate using the annihilation and creation operators after the second tritter $U_f$ (Similar to the $U_i$, the $U_f$ is the combination of two beam splitters $\mathrm{BS3}$ and $\mathrm{BS4}$ with additional $\mathrm\pi$ phase shift, respectively) at the detector $D_s$ is given by:
+The photon counting rate using the annihilation and creation operators after the second tritter $U_f$ (Similar to the $U_i$, the $U_f$ is the combination of two beam splitters $\mathrm{BS3}$ and $\mathrm{BS4}$ with additional $\mathrm\pi$ phase shift, respectively. see details in Appendix \ref{tritter}) at the detector $D_s$ is given by: